U-Shift/Transport-Demand-Modelling/2-MultipleLinearRegression.md

 > appropriate to use the Shapiro-Wilk Test.

 > **Note:** The null hypothesis of both tests is that the distribution
 > is normal.
-Therefore, for the distribution to be normal, the pvalue \>
+Therefore, for the distribution to be normal, the pvalue
-> 0.05 and you should not reject the null hypothesis.
+> &gt; 0.05 and you should not reject the null hypothesis.

-#### Finally, let’s run the multiple linear regression model\!
+#### Finally, let’s run the multiple linear regression model!

 ``` r
 model <- lm(TODU ~ ACO + AHS + SI + SRI + UI, data = df)